 The nursing program is designed to offer individuals the opportunity to enter nursing or to advance in nursing by entering at different levels of the curriculum.
 Students may enter into the first year of the program, or candidates who are graduates of approved practical nursing programs are provided an opportunity for advanced standing in the nursing curriculum.

-The nursing curriculum is designed to focus upon basic human needs of individuals throughout the lifespan.
-Through the use of the nursing process, students develop necessary knowledge and skills to provide nursing care to individuals with well-defined health problems.
-Legal, ethical and role responsibilities of the nurse are addressed within each level.
+The nursing curriculum is designed to focus on the basic human needs of individuals throughout their lifespan.
+Through the use of the nursing process, students develop the necessary knowledge and skills to provide nursing care to individuals with well-defined health problems.
+The legal, ethical, and role responsibilities of the nurse are addressed within each level.
 Guided learning experiences in the laboratory and structured health care settings are correlated with classroom instruction.

 Associate in Science Degree

 Approved by the Maine State Board of Nursing

 Augusta, Maine 04333-0158

 Accreditation Commission for Education in Nursing (ACEN)

 3390 Peachtree Road, NE, Suite 1400, Atlanta, Georgia, 30326